-civility

-conduct

-courtesy

-courtesy

-decorum

-Politeness, consideration, courtesy
+civility Politeness, consideration, courtesy

-Personal behavior
+conduct The way one acts; personal behavior

-Politeness connected with kindness
+courtesy Politeness connected with kindness

-Suitable; proper; good taste in behavior
+decorum Suitable; proper; good taste in behavior

 G. IMPLEMENTATION

 As an expression of the standards of conduct for members expected by the City, the Sunnyvale Code of Ethics and Conduct is intended to be self-enforcing.
 It therefore becomes most effective when members are thoroughly familiar with it and embrace its provisions.
 For this reason, this document shall be included in the regular orientations for candidates for City Council, applicants to board and commissions, and newly elected and appointed officials.
 Members entering office shall sign a statement affirming they read and understood the City of Sunnyvale Code of Ethics and Conduct.
 In addition, the Code of Ethics and Conduct shall be annually reviewed by the City Council, boards and commissions, and the City Council shall consider recommendations from boards and commissions and update it as necessary.